-These policies capture the blueprint from reference host configuration and then use it to configure networking, storage, security, and other settings on multiple ESXi hosts or clusters.
+vSphere Host profiles eliminate manual UI-based host configuration and maintain consistency across the data center.
+The configuration of the reference host is captured and then uses it to configure networking, storage, security, and other settings on multiple ESXi hosts or clusters.

-Creating a Host Profile
+Creating a new Host Profile

-Attaching Host Profile
+Attaching a Host Profile for Compliance Checks

 Customizing a Host Profile

 Host Profiles can also be used for standardization across multiple vCenter Server instances.
 For example, some organizations might have large environments that span across many vCenter Server instances and they want to standardize a single host configuration across multiple vCenter Server environments.